 26 if observation["ok"]:

-2turn_2: {'ok': True, 'status': 'delayed'}Correction is useful only while it changes the request.
+2turn_2: {'ok': True, 'status': 'failed'}Correction is useful only while it changes the request.
 If a model repeats the same rejected call, stop before it burns external capacity or triggers repeated writes.

 1import json